vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 Access the different vSphere Integrated Containers components from the  vSphere Integrated Containers Getting Started page at  http://<i>vic_appliance_address</i>.

 - Click the link to go to the **vSphere Integrated Containers Management Portal**.
 For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).
-- Scroll down to **Infrastructure deployment tools** and click the link to go to the **web installer to deploy a demo VCH**.
+- Scroll down to **Infrastructure deployment tools** and click the link to go to the **Demo VCH Installer Wizard**.
 For information about how to use the interactive VCH installer, see [Deploy a Virtual Container Host Interactively](deploy_demo_vch.html).
 - Scroll down to **Infrastructure deployment tools** and click the link to **download the vSphere Integrated Containers Engine bundle**.
 The vSphere Integrated Containers Engine bundle allows you to perform the following tasks:

    - Use `vic-machine` to configure the firewalls on all ESXi hosts to permit VCH deployment.
 For information about how to configure the firewalls on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.html).